mohan/peanuts/readme.md

 	* Post total view count - store in post meta.
 * Comments support markdown.
 * Likes/stars/emoji is stored as a comment.
-* Own markdown implementation with checklist support displayed as checkboxes.
 * No external libraries.
+* No markdown rendering.
+Display raw.
 * No support for search.
 * No support for uploads/images.
 Instead post a link to an image.